mauricewells/docs/developer-tools/test-networks/join-a-test-network.md

 curl https://ipinfo.io/ip
 ```

-4. Create an address to receive testnet tokens on
+4. Create an address to receive testnet tokens on.

 You will be prompted to enter a password and then save/backup a seed phrase.